List of administrator-related terms and definitions.

-A type of CrashPlan PROe deployment.
-A CrashPlan PROe public cloud deployment stores all endpoint data in Code42’s secure data centers.
-Encryption keys for endpoint data can be stored either securely on the public cloud or on an on-premises master server behind the firewall.
+A specific type of public cloud deployment in which all endpoint data is stored in Code42's secure data centers, but encryption keys are stored on an on-premises master server.

 The process of backing up files immediately after the files have been created or changed.
 Real-time backup protects you from loss that might occur if backups are scheduled only at specific times.

 16-character string that is tied to your Master License Key.
 The Registration Key is included on the Master License Key email and is required for placing orders for seats or support.
 Each organization also has a unique Registration Key derived from the Master License Key.

 The process of retrieving lost files.
 Restoring makes it possible for you to avoid the effort of recreating data or starting from scratch… allowing you or your business to move forward with minimal disruption.

 A version of a user's archive encryption key that is encrypted with the user's account password (default security) or archive key password (enhanced security).

 A type of enterprise server.
 A storage server is used only for storage in multi-server deployments.
 A storage server cannot function as a failover for a master server.
 A storage server depends on user authorization provided by the master server.

 A storage location within a server that can store archives.
 The lowest level in the Code42 environment storage hierarchy.

 Replication of a file change on one user's device to one or more people and their respective devices.
 Sync is not backup!
 Sync can occur between devices (device sync) or between users (multi-user sync).